pieroproietti/penguins-eggs/README.md

 Starting with version 7.6.x an addons architecture was been added to eggs, that allows third parties to develop extensions.
 Note that we currently have an extension for the theme that includes both calamares branding and installer link and icon.
 In addition, also as addon has been developed others addons, to chosen hoosing between GUI or CLI installation, adapt video resolution, etc.

 ## yolk
 yolk so called - staying on the subject of eggs - is a local repository included in the livecd that contains a minimum of indispensable packages during installation.
-Thanks to yolk, you can safely install your system without the need for an internet connection.
+Thanks to yolk, you can safely install your system without the need o an active internet connection.

 ## Two great helpers!
 I recently added two lightweight helpers integrated with eggs: mom and dad.
 While mom is a bash script with whiptail - and guides the user to the various commands and documentation.
 Dad is a short way to creating the iso: all you have to do is type in **sudo eggs dad** and follow simple instructions.